 Lady Lee's Home

 Lee's story is fascinating because she got her love of agriculture and animals from being raised in a kibbutz (an agricultural commune) in Israel as a child.
-She first had her sights set on riding horses in the Olympics when she came to the U.S., but her dream changed.
+She first set her sights on riding horses in the Olympics when she came to the U.S., but her dream changed.

 Eventually, she and her family settled in central North Carolina on 20 acres.
 You can read about them buying their house here.
 Lee writes about gardening, preserving food, and delicious recipes.